jsbin/learn/public/blog/twdtw-4-tern-pro-features.md

 jsbin.settings.addons.tern = true;
 ```

-...then refresh and Turn is enabled in the JavaScript panel.
+...then refresh and Tern is enabled in the JavaScript panel.

 ## Upcoming Pro feature: vanity urls